 We could consider the following: mental/emotional stress, foods they are consuming, toxins in the environment such cosmetics or plastic that are not free of toxins, cleaning supplies or air fresheners that have a lot of perfumes.

-The Adrenal Stress Index test is a good one to see how a person’s ability is to cope with stress and how their body responds.
+The DUTCH test is a good one to see how a person’s ability is to cope with stress and how their body responds.

 If the cortisol levels are low they will be exhausted and tired.
 If cortisol levels are high they will be equally as exhausted.
 When the body is under stress for a prolonged period of time the body decides that producing cortisol is more important than producing hormones.